 Cork, hemp, flax, mineral fibre and cellulose fibre are all in good supply and present little threat to the environment.
 At present hemp is mainly produced on the continent though there are plans to produce it in the UK.

 Expanded polyurethane and expanded polystyrene are of course both oil based and cause considerable CO2Carbon dioxide is a gas which is given off when carbon based materials such as fossil fuels (coal, oil, and natural gas) are burned.
 It is called a greenhouse gas because it works like the glazing of a greenhouse and causes global warming pollution in their manufacture.

-Wool may cause concern because of the damage sheep do to the countryside and may also be a problem from a vegetarian standpoint as their rearing is intimately bound up with the meat market.
+Wool may cause concern because of the damage sheep do to the countryside, especially upland areas, and may also be a problem from a vegetarian standpoint as their rearing is intimately bound up with the meat market.
 Sheep, along with other ruminants, produce a considerable proportion of the world’s CO2 emissions.
 There have also been historic failures with wool insulation due to moth infestations.
 See also the AECBthe Sustainable Building Association forum topic on sheep’s wool

 There is a long history of concern over the use of mineral fibres (being inhaled by operatives) in the UK including some local authorities banning their use in the past.
 However, although many people find working with them unpleasant there doesn’t seem to be any firm evidence of health risks.